d-morrison/IntroStatActivities/_book/02-L01-random-assignment.md

 \newpage

-17. **Both the sampling method (which we covered earlier this week) and the study design will help to determine the *scope of inference* for a study: To *whom* can we generalize, and can we conclude *causation or only association*?
+17. **Both the sampling method (which we covered last week) and the study design will help to determine the *scope of inference* for a study: To *whom* can we generalize, and can we conclude *causation or only association*?
 Use the table below to determine the scope of inference of this trial study described in question 16.**
 \vspace{0.3in}